Bidhit74/DSA-with-JAVA/Strings/readme.md

 7.  -   String.join(CharSequence delimiter, String... elements): Joins multiple strings using a specified delimiter.
         System.out.println (String.join(", ", "apple", "banana", "cherry")); // "apple, banana, cherry"

+# intern():

+-   Helps save memory by reusing identical string values in the String Pool.

+-   -   intern(); - usage:
+        String str1 = new String("hello");
+        String str2 = "hello";
+        String str3 = str1.intern();

+        System.out.println(str1 == str2); // false (different references)
+        System.out.println(str2 == str3); // true (same reference from String Pool)

+-   Time Complexity: The intern() method has a time complexity of O(1) on average for checking the string pool.

+# StringBuffer:

+-   StringBuffer is a mutable sequence of characters.
+It allows modifications to a string without creating a new string object, making it more efficient than String for frequent modifications.

+1. Key Features:

+    1. Mutability: Unlike String, which is immutable, StringBuffer objects can be modified.

+    2. Performance: It is more efficient than String when performing multiple modifications (like append(), insert(), etc.), because it doesn't create a new object every time.

+    3. Thread-Safety: StringBuffer is synchronized, meaning it is thread-safe.
+However, if thread-safety is not required, StringBuilder (which is not synchronized) can be used for better performance.

+-   Provides a mutable, efficient way to modify strings, especially for cases requiring frequent modifications.

+-   -   Usage :
+        StringBuffer sb = new StringBuffer("Hello");
+        sb.append(" World");
+        System.out.println(sb); // Output: "Hello World"

+1. Time Complexity:
+   The time complexity for common operations is: append() → O(1) (amortized) insert() → O(n) delete() → O(n)
+   reverse() → O(n)

+-   These operations are much faster compared to creating new String objects due to StringBuffer's mutability.

+# StringBuffer vs StringBuilder (In Short):

+1. Thread Safety:

+    1. StringBuffer: Thread-safe (synchronized).

+    2. StringBuilder: Not thread-safe (not synchronized).

+2. Performance:

+    1. StringBuffer: Slower due to synchronization overhead.

+    2. StringBuilder: Faster in single-threaded applications.

+3. Usage:

+    1. StringBuffer: Use when thread safety is needed.

+    2. StringBuilder: Use when thread safety is not needed for better performance.

+4. Methods: Both have the same methods (e.g., append(), insert(), etc.).